How to uninstall Node.js on a Mac

 How to uninstall Node.js from a Mac

-The steps to remove Node.js from your Mac again depend on how you installed it.
-You can also delete Node.js on Mac using the Terminal command line or manually find and remove its files from your computer.
+The steps for uninstalling Node on your Mac again depend on how you installed it.
+You can remove it using the Terminal command line or manually find and remove its files from your Mac.

-Here’s how to uninstall Node on Mac that was installed using Homebrew
+How to uninstall Node that was installed using Homebrew

 1. Open Terminal from Launchpad or the Applications folder.

-4. The system will remove Node and all of its support files.
+3. The system will remove the software and all of its support files.

 Terminal window showing the command to uninstall Node.js